omeraloni/archie/README.md

 Wi-Fi routers tend to get stuck occasionally.
 I made this app so I can schedule a reboot using cron, and practice Poetry and some Python modules such as re, such as Click and CronTab.

 Yes, it's an overkill... 🙃

-## Installation
+## Install
 ```
 cd archie-cli
 poetry build